bwei98/Puzzle-Language/README.md

 I'm not actually sure, but any reasonable Node JS installation should be fine.

 ## Running The Code
-Run in the working directory ``node puzzle_repl.js``.
+Run in the working directory ``node repl.js``.
 This opens the puzzle language repl.
 You can interact in the repl with any valid javascript code as it is simply a js repl.
 However, there are special functionality for the puzzle language.
 The following functions can be called:

 ```
-p.load_file(filename) -- Load the cells and rules described in the file
+p.load_puzzle(filename) -- Load the cells and rules described in the file
 p.set_dim(r,c) -- Set the dimensions of the board to have r rows and c cols
 p.initialize(board) -- Set the initial configuration of the board; should be a 2-dimensional array
 p.check_rules() -- Returns true if all rules are satisfied, false otherwise